lifting-bits/mcsema/README.md

 ## News

 09/01/2014: MC-Semantics now builds on Linux and supports ELF object files.
-Linux support is not as well tested as Windows, and currenlty assumes all indirect branches and callbacks are to translated code.
+Linux support is not as well tested as Windows, and currently assumes all indirect branches and callbacks are to translated code.

 ## Separation of Components